 - ENFP may become impatient with ISFJ’s unwillingness to change.

-- ENFP is disorganized, which may be an issue for ISFJ who prefers orderliness
+- ENFP is disorganized, which may be an issue for ISFJ which prefers orderliness

 - ENFP’s continuous need for socialization and ISFJ’s need for space to recharge may cause friction.